Digital rhetoric: Visual rhetoric

 First, an "initial" meme is created to illustrate some joke or idea.

-The "default" skin tone for emojis is yellow.

 Digital rhetoric often invokes visual rhetoric due to digital rhetoric's reliance on visuals.
 Charles Hill states that images "do not necessarily have to portray an object, or even a class of objects, that exists or ever did exist" to remain impactful.
 However, the use of imagery for rhetorical purposes in digital spaces cannot always be easily differentiated from "traditional" physical visual mediums.
 As such, approaching this concept requires a careful analysis of the viewer, situational, and visual contexts involved.
 A prominent part of this concept is its intersection of perspective with technology, as computers allow users to create a curated view for online space.
 Examples of the Internet relying and reshaping visual rhetoric include Social media platforms like Instagram, and incredibly realistic deepfakes.

 Then, another user modifies the original to illustrate their own idea; in this image, a "deep fried" effect is added to distort the image.

 Digitally-produced art is a significant way users express themselves on technological platforms; the unique intersection of text and image has given rise to new rhetorical language through the modification of slang and in-group language.
 In particular, the culturally-specific and nuanced use of pop culture references through Internet memes have gradually built upon themselves to create complex, highly flexible, and Internet-specific (or even platform-specific) dialects of speech.
 Through popularity-based natural selection, edits of commonly accepted meme templates fuel the cycle of rhetorical creation.

 Other forms of digital-visual rhetoric include remixing and parodying.
 In the chapter "Digital Rhetoric Practice" in Digital Rhetoric Theory, Method, Practice, Douglas Eyman speaks about the growth of digital rhetoric in a digital world.
 Digital rhetoric has become distinguished from its other rhetoric counterparts, as it is an easily accessible path for people to spread their messages through the reuse of already existing content and putting their own twist on it.
 This is widespread because of meme cultures and online video platforms.